forseti-security/forseti-security/_docs/quickstarts/scanner/policy-violations.md

 # {{ page.title }}

-This page describes how Scanner outputs violations.
-When Scanner finds a violation, it always outputs the data to a Cloud SQL database.
-You can also configure Scanner to save to save the CSV to a Cloud Storage bucket, save locally, or send an email notification.
+When Scanner finds a rule violation, it outputs the data to a Cloud SQL database.

+Some Scanners provide the capability to save violations as a CSV.
+This CSV can be just a local file, uploaded automatically to a Cloud Storage bucket, or sent as an email notification.
 To specify a local or Cloud Storage output location for the CSV, edit the `forseti_conf.yaml` file as follows:

 ```